-Sometimes your bearings get hot, which may not necessarily be a bearing problem but also a machine problem.
+Sometimes bearings experience elevated temperatures, which may not necessarily indicate a bearing issue but could also be symptomatic of a broader machine problem.

-High bearing temperature is a common and dangerous failure of rotating equipment that can reduce the service life of bearings and increase maintenance costs.
+Excessive bearing temperature is a prevalent and potentially hazardous failure mode in rotating equipment.
+It can significantly reduce bearing service life and escalate maintenance costs.

 1. Improper refueling quantity, too little or too much lubricating grease